paulmelis/ed25519/readme.md

 Many thanks to him for creating such a comprehensive library and making it available as open source.

-This fork, by Paul Melis (paul.melis@gmail.com), has additional features.
+This fork, by Paul Melis (paul.melis@gmail.com), has additional features:

-Compared to the original code at https://github.com/orlp/ed25519 this Ed25519 implementation contains a Python 3 module (`ed25519`) that wraps the C routines for creating key pairs, signing and verifying messages.
+* A Python 3 module, `ed25519`, that wraps the C routines for creating key pairs, signing and verifying messages

-The `ed25519` Python module also has an additional option to use a custom hash function in place of the default SHA-512.
+* The `ed25519` Python module also has an additional option to use a custom hash function in place of the default SHA-512.
 See `ed25519.custom_hash_function()`.

-There's also two extra utility routines `ed25519_privkey_from_ref10` and `ed25519_get_pubkey`, also available from Python.
+* There's also two extra utility routines `ed25519_privkey_from_ref10` and `ed25519_get_pubkey`, also available from Python.
 See the description of the C API below.

-The Python routines can be called in a multi-threading setting, as the GIL is released around the calls to the underlying C API calls.
+* The Python routines can be called in a multi-threading setting, as the GIL is released around the calls to the underlying C API calls.
 This even holds for the case of a custom hash function defined in Python.
 This gives quite a nice speedup on a synthetic benchmark of checking the signature of a 64-byte